Senior Living in Catawba County, NC

 Senior Living Communities in Catawba County, NC

 The median cost of independent senior living in Catawba county, NC is $2,456 monthly.
-The most affordable senior living communities in the Catawba county area can carry fees as little as $1,479 per month, while the most upscale retirement communities can charge as high as $4,072 per month.
+The lower priced senior living communities in the Catawba county area can be priced as little as $1,479 per month, while the most luxurious retirement communities can charge as high as $4,072 per month.

 There are 10 senior housing, senior living, elderly living apartments and retirement communities in Catawba County, North Carolina.
 These senior retirement communities and housing residences provide accommodations to older adult North Carolina residents, and may include studio and 1-bedroom assisted living or senior independent living units, as well as continuing care options.
 Catawba County senior housing and retirement communities can range in cost depending on amenities and services provided.
 Housing for seniors in Catawba County, NC may be in the form of senior apartment buildings or senior living communities.